kenyangzq/Cutoff-final/README.md

 The program is compiled using cmake.
 The code was mainly completed with Alex Vlasiuk in 2016 summer.

 ## Algorithm
-The code is implemented mainly based on the L-BFGS algorithm implemented by PatWie from https://github.com/PatWie/CppNumericalSolvers.git.
+The code is implemented based on the L-BFGS algorithm implemented by PatWie from https://github.com/PatWie/CppNumericalSolvers.git.
 His implementation of the algorithm provides general line search and the l-bfgs solver class.
-We modify the solver and the line search based on our needs.
+We modified the solver and re-implemented the  line search method based on our needs.
 Both classes are revised based on **Numerical Optimization** by Norcedal and Wright.
-In addition the solver class is revised according to the stopping condition (convergence) in our case.
+In addition, the solver class is revised according to the stopping condition (convergence) in our case.
 We also added output functionality in the solver class.